 When you have decided the above two things, then you should go on buying parts of your system.
 And here are a few guidelines on what to look for.

 This is usually the first upgrade that you should do if you are upgrading from the factory system or second upgrade if you are building from scratch (Head unit will be first in this case).

 Sq systems are all about the front stage.
-For a true sq system, rear stage does not exist.
-After all you watch TV and a concert while they are in front of you and not with your back turned towards it.
+For a true sq system, the rear stage does not exist.
+After all, you watch TV and a concert while they are in front of you and not with your back turned towards it.

-Usually high end components are quiet expensive.
+Usually, high-end components are quite expensive.
 We now have some budget options like Sony, Kenwood, Pioneer, Alpine and Fusion available that give good quality for money.
 Whereas there are favorites and some really good components available in the market, my advice to all of them is to determine a price range, get quotes for within that price range and audition the speakers.

 Recommended brands for components

 If you want a SPL system then any decent head unit with an option of subwoofer is good for you.
 The brands to choose from are alpine, pioneer, kenwood and clarion with some good models of sony and jvc also thrown in the mix.
 Subwoofer control is essential for spl system.
 2RCA out are sufficient since you will be running front speaker and a woofer only.
 Buy three rca out if you want to add rear stage as well.
 Or you can split the front stage and power rear speaker from it.

 If you want SQ system then you would have to pay good attention to your pre.
 SQ pres are usually expansive than normal ones.
 It should have a good D/A converter and a nice set of equalizers.
 A built-in digital sound processor is a bonus though new models have them separate.
 It should also have a decent volt out.
 This is where experts can advise you as frankly speaking, the novice can not differentiate between normal sound quality pre and high sound quality pre.